 - ☐ "IInterrupt" for use by Notify.
 The interface definition is in ti.sdo.ipc.notifyDrivers.IInterrupt. - □ "IGateMPSupport" for use by GateMP.
-The interface definition is in ti.sdo.ipc.interfaces.IGateMPSupport. - ☐ "IMessageQTransport" for use by MessageQ.
-The interface definition is in ti.sdo.ipc.interfaces.IMessageQTransport. - ☐ "INotifyDriver" for use by Notify.
-The interface definition is in ti.sdo.ipc.interfaces.INotifyDriver. - ☐ "INotifySetup" module, which defines interrupt mappings, for use by Notify.
+The interface definition is in ti.sdo.ipc.interfaces.IGateMPSupport. - ☐ "IMessageQTransport" and "ITransportSetup" for use by MessageQ.
+Interface definitions are in ti.sdo.ipc.interfaces.IMessageQTransport and ti.sdo.ipc.interfaces.ITransportSetup. - ☐ "INotifyDriver" for use by Notify.
+The interface definition is in ti.sdo.ipc.interfaces.INotifyDriver. - □ "INotifySetup" module, which defines interrupt mappings, for use by Notify.
 The interface definition is in ti.sdo.ipc.interfaces.INotifySetup.